bytecodesky/bytecodesky/README.md

 ### :woman_technologist: &nbsp;About Me :

-- 🔭 I’m working as a CyberSec Researcher and contributing to frontend and backend for building web applications.
+- 🔭 I’m working as a CyberSec Researcher and contributing to backend for building web applications.

 - 🌱 Exploring Technical Content Writing.